Skip to Content

 The Disney Wish offers lots of activities to keep you busy while you are at sea.

-The Hero Zone is an indoor, climate-controlled, sports complex offering basketball courts, table tennis, and other games.
-There were also some events that took place during the days.
+The Hero Zone is an indoor, climate-controlled sports complex offering basketball courts, table tennis, and other games.
+During the days, some events took place.

 One day, they had a full inflatable Incredibles-themed obstacle course.
 While we didn’t participate, we did enjoy watching.
 My kids loved this area the most, and I could often find them playing foosball together here.

 There’s also a new augmented reality experience on the Disney Wish.
-This game, called Disney’s Uncharted Adventure, utilizes the Disney Cruise Line Navigator app as well as some of the screens and artwork around the ship.
-It culminates in a finale that is an in-person scheduled activity on the ship.
+This game, Disney’s Uncharted Adventure, utilizes the Disney Cruise Line Navigator app and some of the screens and artwork around the ship.
+It culminates in a finale, an in-person scheduled activity on the ship.

-It was in the pilot phase during our sailing, but I had fun testing it out.
+It was in the pilot phase during our sailing, but I had fun testing it.
 I think it would be especially fun on a day at sea.
 There are several storylines to follow, so you could play it on multiple sailings.

-One of the more unique items on the Disney Wish is the new AquaMouse.
-This water coaster is part attraction, part coaster.
+One of the more unique items on the Disney Wish is the new AquaMouse, a water coaster that is part attraction and part coaster.

 After sitting on an inflatable raft, a conveyor belt takes you through some screens showing a Mickey short.
 Then, you’ll speed off into the coaster, getting soaked in the process.

-I really enjoyed the AquaMouse and appreciated the lack of stairs (unlike the AquaDuck).
-We found that it was busy at some points during the day, but was quieter in the evenings.
+I enjoyed the AquaMouse and appreciated the lack of stairs (unlike the AquaDuck).
+It was busy at some points during the day, but was quieter in the evenings.
 My teens also really loved this ride.
-We found that it was best to ride right after returning from Castaway Cay.
+We found riding right after returning from Castaway Cay was best.

 Of course, there are several pools around the ship.
-There’s also the Toy Story Splash Zone, a splash area for younger kids.
-Adjacent to that is the Slide-a-Saurus Rex, a traditional water slide.
+There’s also the Toy Story Splash Zone, a splash area for younger kids, and the Slide-a-Saurus Rex, a traditional water slide.

 Star Wars Cargo Bay at the youth club with various instruments and monitors